(0.00 / 0 votes) “

 Out uv a jorb, an' wants ter meet Doreen;

-Then we kin get an intro, if we've luck.
+Then we kin get an into, if we've luck.

 'E sez, 'Ribuck.'